reidjohnson/hpipy/docs/source/user_guide/hedonic_pricing.rst

     * "robust": Robust regression (less sensitive to outliers).
     * "weighted": Weighted regression.

+dep_var : str
+    Dependent variable to model.

-characteristics : list
+ind_var : list
-    List of property characteristic columns to use in the model.
+    Independent variables to use in the model.

 log_dep : bool
     Whether to use log of price as dependent variable (recommended).

-smooth : bool
-    Whether to apply smoothing to the final index.

 Advanced Usage
 --------------